JoeFu/alportal-document/docs/front-end/components-common.md

 ## AlpTable
-This is a component for displaying a table.
+This is a component for displaying a table with resizable headers and allow for selection of rows.
+It includes pagination, sorting, and filtering functionality to allow easy navigation.
 It automatically displays data from a provided array of objects.

 This can be used as follows: